 Many diamond engagement rings have settings chock full o’ detail, making it harder to keep clean (and you have to keep it clean if you’re in the medical profession).
-So, usually your choice is to either go ringless during the day, or invest in one of those simple silicon rings.
+So, usually, your choice is to either go ringless during the day, or invest in one of those simple silicon rings.
 Or, you can get a bezel setting.
 Because metal encases the entire stone in a secure but stylish embrace, you can count on it for added protection against snags — and the simple design makes it easier to keep clean, too.

 YOU WON’T SEE IT ON EVERYONE ELSE

 The bezel setting also has a unique look.
 Cool and sleek, it’s also somewhat retro, so if your partner is a fan of vintage styles like Art Deco or Victorian, it could be a perfect match.
-Typically, bezel settings are seen with princess or round-cut diamonds, but your options are wide.
+Typically, bezel settings are seen with a princess or round-cut diamonds, but your options are wide.
 The style is truly versatile and can read as modern or vintage, depending on the specific design.

 Things to keep in mind